sunfounder/pico-2w-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

     |where_save|

     .. note::
-        Thonny saves your program on the Raspberry Pi Pico 2W hen you tell him to, so if you unplug the Pico 2W and plug it into someone else's computer, your program remains intact.
+        Thonny saves your program on the Raspberry Pi Pico 2 W hen you tell him to, so if you unplug the Pico 2 W and plug it into someone else's computer, your program remains intact.

     Click OK after selecting the location, naming the file and adding the extension **.py**.